jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 - Files, directories
 - Archives, compression
+  What are archives?
+  What is compression?

 **The following is a partial list of the used files, terms and utilities:**

 - tar
+  What is tar?
 - Common tar options
+  What are common tar options?
 - gzip, bzip2, xz
+  What is gzip?
+  What is bzip2?
+  What is xz?
 - zip, unzip
+  What is zip?
+  What is unzip?

 ### 3.2 Searching and Extracting Data from Files Weight: 3